 I haven’t written much about the Chase Slate card in the past, because it doesn’t have a sign-up bonus and does NOT earn miles, points, or cash back.

 But if you’re carrying balances on other credit cards, it could be a good card to consider.
-Many cards offer balance transfers, and sometimes have 0% APR promotions, but usually they charge a fee of 3% to 5% of the balance.
+Many cards offer balance transfers, and sometimes have 0% APR promotions, but usually they charge a fee of 5% of the balance.
 The Chase Slate is a great deal because there’s NO fee to transfer a balance in the 1st 60 days of having the card!

 With this card, you get: